lamari-selena/PRIAM/README.md

  ## The used technologies
   ### To develop our DSL, we used:
-    - MPS JetBrains.
+    - MPS JetBrains
   ### To test the solution, you need:
-    - IntelliJ Idea
+    - IntelliJ IDEA
-    - MySQL
+    - MySQL DBMS